Dartvauder/NeuroSandboxWebUI/README.md

 1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/files/14624717/NeuroChatWebUI.zip) the repository.
 2) Unzip the archive file to any location
-3) Run the `install.bat` and wait for installation.
+3) Run the `install.bat` and choose a version for installation.
 4) After installation, run `start.bat`.
 5) Select the file version and wait for the application to launch.
 6) Have fun!